Clyde 1 (Ayrshire)

-West FM is an Independent Local Radio station based in Glasgow, Scotland, owned and operated by Bauer as part of the Hits Radio network.
+Clyde 1 Ayrshire, formerly West FM, is an Independent Local Radio station based in Glasgow, Scotland, owned and operated by Bauer Media Audio UK.
+It is a part of the Hits Radio network.
 It broadcasts to Ayrshire and South West Scotland.

-As of September 2022, the station has a weekly audience of 92,000 listeners according to RAJAR.
+As of June 2025, the station’s weekly audience reach had fallen by more than a half since the rebrand to 59,000 listeners according to RAJAR.

 Programming

-Local programming is currently produced and broadcast from West FM's studios in Clydebank from 6am-10am on weekdays and 6-9am on Saturdays.
-The station's local presenters are Billy Kirkwood (weekday breakfast) and Ali Wright (Saturday breakfast).

-At all other times, West FM airs networked programming from Clyde 1 in Clydebank, Forth 1 in Edinburgh Tay FM in Dundee and Hits Radio in Manchester.